jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 *you*, you face the cold reality that maybe you did something wrong last time around.
-Most of us cannot bear to gaze into the abyss that yawns behind that thought, so we trust our experience, we dogmaticize it, we turn our pain and the bleached bones of dead projects to best practices, and we ossify.
+Most of us cannot bear to gaze into the abyss that yawns behind that thought, so we trust our experience, we dogmaticize it, we turn our pain and the bleached bones of dead projects in to best practices and we ossify.

 New ideas or new technologies remind you of old pain and bounce off the